mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 Good writers tend to focus exclusively on their craft.
 People who are "amazing" content writers and "expert" WordPress designers, in reality, tend to be weak in both.

-{% include image.html file="many-skills-profile.jpg" alt="Screenshot of Morgan Province's Upwork profile" max_width="705px" class="img-border" img_link=true fig_caption="Upwork freelancer with a suspicious number of non-writing skills" %}
+{% include image.html file="many-skills-profile.jpg" alt="Screenshot of Morgan Province's Upwork profile" max_width="705px" class="img-border" img_link=true fig_caption="Upwork freelancer with a suspiciously high number of non-writing skills" %}

 If you were searching for someone to perform your brain surgery, you'd probably avoid the doctor who says, "I'm an expert neurosurgeon **and** an accomplished auto mechanic."